Sonlight is Serious about High School Homeschooling

 The compass that will guide you on this year's expedition is the lavishly designed book The Visual History of the Modern World, which covers every major news event item from 1900-1999 with thousands of color and black-and-white photos and text written in a lively, journalistic style.

 The Literature program seeks both to inspire and to familiarize you with works that have helped establish Western culture's view of reality.
-That's why you will read lighter works like Agatha Christie's Murder on the Orient Express, alongside such culturally significant works as Kafka's The Metamorphosis, and Hemingway's For Whom The Bell Tolls.
+That's why you will read lighter works like Agatha Christie's Murder on the Orient Express, alongside such culturally significant works as Kafka's The Metamorphosis and Huxley's Brave New World.

 The tone and color of these latter books is heavier and darker than we would prefer, but we believe Christian high school students need to prepare themselves to face the realities of the world in which they will soon be independent decision-makers and leaders.
 This is a great opportunity to prepare your students: especially now, while they are still at home and have instant access to your input, influence and feedback (not to mention the thorough notes in the Instructor's Guide).

 Besides the more literary works, Level 300 includes well over a dozen biographies, historical works and historical novels.
 Books like Parallel Journeys, Red Scarf Girl, and Made You Look will show you what the 20th Century was all about.

 20th Century World History also comes with Literary Analysis and Creative Writing programs built in.
 The Instructor's guide offers two Creative Writing assignments with instructions each week: a skills-builder and a more "production"-oriented assignment.
 These help students with everything from defining their purpose and outlining a paper, to creating smooth transitions in time frames, and eliminating the passive voice.